'Goojenga to yahan sirf Jai Shri Ram': Kangana Ranaut reacts to Pathaan being called 'triumph of love over hate'

 Jai Shri Ram— Kangana Ranaut (@KanganaTeam) January 27, 2023

-At the box office, Pathaan is on a spree of breaking records, and the film has already crossed 100-crore mark worldwide.
+At the box office, Pathaan is on a spree of breaking records, and the film has already crossed the Rs 200-crore mark worldwide and earned over Rs 100 crores in India.